Roster shuffle: Plans change in MLB because of health issues - WHIZ News

 “Given the unusual nature of the season, this is the best decision for me and my family,” Zimmerman said.

-The 35-year-old, who has been with the Nationals since 2005, said he still is deciding on his future beyond this season.
+The 35-year-old Zimmerman, who has been with the Nationals since 2005, said he still is deciding on his future beyond this season.
 The two-time All-Star and 2009 Gold Glove winner has 270 career homers.

+Desmond cited his family as one reason why he decided to stay home for the upcoming 60-game season.
+But the biracial slugger also mentioned a myriad of issues within baseball, including racism, sexism, homophobia and socioeconomic concerns.

+“With a pregnant wife and four young children who have lots of questions about what’s going on in the world, home is where I need to be right now,” the 34-year-old Desmond wrote in an Instagram post.
+“Home for my wife, Chelsey.
+Home to help.
+Home to guide.
+Home to answer my older three boys’ questions about Coronavirus and Civil Rights and life.
+Home to be their Dad.”

 The Twins confirmed Monday that 68-year-old bullpen coach Bob McClure and 66-year-old major league coach Bill Evers won’t be in the clubhouse at the start of this season because of health concerns.
 Both will stay with the organization to help in altered roles.